 - The Harry W. Bass, Jr. Foundation accepts grant requests solely through its online grant application portal and does not accept hard copy or email submissions.

 - The Harry W. Bass, Jr. Foundation accepts grant proposals at any time throughout the year.
-However, it is a good idea to submit your proposal at least four months before the funding is needed.
+However, it is a good idea to submit your proposal at least five months before the funding is needed.

 - Each organization is limited to one application within a twelve-month period.